rytilahti/python-miio/docs/vacuum.rst

 -  Starting, stopping, pausing, locating.
 -  Controlling the fan speed.
+-  Fetching the current status.
--  Fetching status and state of consumables. **Resetting consumable state is not currently implemented, patches welcome!**
+-  Fetching and reseting the state of consumables.
 -  Fetching and setting the schedules.
 -  Setting and querying the timezone.
 -  Installing sound packs.
+-  Installing firmware updates.
 -  Manual control of the robot. **Patches for a nicer API are very welcome.**

 Use :ref:`mirobo --help <HelpOutput>`